-The Company acquired properties for £14.7 million.
-Investment properties have been valued at £22.3 million under the Existing Use Value for Social Housing (EUV-SH) methodology.
+The Company acquired properties for £15.5 million.
+Investment properties have been valued at £23.8 million under the Existing Use Value for Social Housing (EUV-SH) methodology.
+Fair valuation of investment properties is performed annually at the end of the financial year.

-The Company's investment properties comprise of 115 new build and 6 second-hand homes primarily located in the North of England and East Anglia.
+The Company's investment properties comprise of 120 new build and 5 second-hand homes primarily located in the North of England and East Anglia.